Earth vs. the Flying Saucers: Visual effects

 Ray Harryhausen used stop-motion animation to create the scenes of the flying spacecraft.
 For increased realism in the scenes depicting saucers crashing into monuments and government buildings, he also animated falling masonry.
 Some animation of figures was used to show the aliens emerging from the saucers.
 Much stock footage was used, including the shots, during the invasion, of a missile launch and of batteries of 90 mm M3 guns firing.
 Film of the destruction of HMS Barham during World War II was used to depict the sinking of a destroyer.
 Scenes showing satellite launches use footage of a Viking rocket takeoff and a failed V-2 rocket launch.
 A scene depicting planes crashing after being hit by an alien ray utilizes film of a 1944 accident at an airshow near Spokane, Washington involving military aircraft.

-The film's iconic flying saucer design—a stationary central cabin encircled by a rotating outer ring with slotted vanes in it—matches eyewitness descriptions recorded by Maj.
+The film's iconic flying saucer design—a stationary central cabin encircled by a rotating outer ring with slotted vanes in it—matches purported eyewitness descriptions recorded by Maj.
 Donald Keyhoe in his best-selling non-fiction book about UFOs.
 At a tribute to Harryhausen held in Sydney, Australia, the animator said that he consulted with well-known 1950s UFO "contactee" George Adamski about the depiction of the flying saucers in the film.
 He noted that Adamski had become quite paranoid by that time.

 The voice of the aliens was produced by recording Paul Frees—in an uncredited role—on reel-to-reel audio tape.
 The speed control was then rapidly turned up and down by hand while the tape was played back, which had the effect of causing Frees's voice to waver in pitch as well as speed.